AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-restpoint.md

 feature: Adaptive Forms, Core Components
 ---

-# Configure Submit to REST Endpoint submit action for Adaptive Forms
+# Configure an Adaptive Form for REST Endpoint submit action

 Use the **[!UICONTROL Submit to REST Endpoint]** action to post the submitted data to a REST URL.
 The URL can be of an internal (the server on which the form is rendered) or an external server.